 I think of my professional craft, and my professional interest, as “unlocking human energy.”
 Over the last decade or so, as the logical continuation of that interest, I’ve become increasingly focused on trauma.

-Not all traumas are the same or of equal moral, medical, or social concern.
+Not all traumas are of equal moral, medical, or social concern.
 But from childbirth on, trauma affects us and surrounds us, and as Jordan Peele depicted in his recent movie, it makes us us.

 Mark Epstein in The Trauma of Everyday Life talks about how and why unhealed traumas escape conscious awareness: